bkhowell/UrbanToepadShape/README.md

 3. Howell PR Linear Analyses.R
 4. Howell PR Methodological Analyses.R

-All of these scripts should run on your local environment as is if you cloned the repository!
+All of these scripts should run on your local environment if you cloned the repository!